Michael-Geel/Demo-Repo/README.md

 With git commits, you can have 2 -m's in the commit line, the first -m is the commit "title", the second -m is the description.
 Note git commit only saves the changes locally, the updates aren't live yet.
-For the we need git push.
+For that we need git push.

 Going to commit here on this code, then will re-commit when time to push.

+Use git push to send updates to the live environment repository where the project is hosted.